8,667 total views, 10 views today

 Then, finally, it displays the result which is a time-consuming process and hits the query performance.
 In this technique we cannot skip even one row, the query has to scan thru right from the first row to last row.
 Imagine if we have millions of records in the database table how long would it take to complete this query?

 WHERE OrderName = 'PO001_Laptop'

-For the same query – if we create index on “OrderName” column – as per the above diagram this will create an entry in indexing table (hash table) and pointer will map to the original data row, whenever any query comes to SQL, first this will check the indexing table (hash table) and directly will fetch the matching items from the original data source table and will skip the checking for rest all unwanted rows where items are not matched.
+For the same query – if we create an index on “OrderName” column – as per the above diagram this will create an entry in indexing table (hash table) and the pointer will map to the original data row, whenever any query comes to SQL, first this will check the indexing table (hash table) and directly will fetch the matching items from the original data source table and will skip the checking for rest all unwanted rows where items are not matched.
 This is how indexing improves the performance of SQL queries.

 How does indexing column work in SharePoint?

 The list items are stored in the “AllUserData” table in the SQL.
 For every defined indexed column the SharePoint stores the index value for every list item in a separate table, i.e. “NameValuePair ” table which we have seen in the above.
 Let’s say we have 20,0000 items in the list, which means that we have 20,000 rows in “AllUserData” and 20,000 additional rows in the “NameValuePair” table (used for indexing).